Table of Contents

 Lymphatic System of the Oral Cavity

-Waldeyer’s tonsillar ring includes:
+Waldeyer’s tonsillar ring includes the following:

 - Palatine tonsils between the palatal arches

-- Tubal tonsils around the orifice of the Eustachian tube
+- Tubal tonsils around the orifice of the eustachian tube

-- Pharyngeal tonsil in the throat area
+- The pharyngeal tonsil in the throat area

-Anatomically, the pharynx is divided into:
+Anatomically, the pharynx is divided into the following:

 The topography of the pharynx is a popular subject in examinations.
 Laimer’s triangle and Killian’s dehiscence are a part of pharyngeal topology.
 They are anatomically weak spots in the posterior wall of the laryngopharynx.
 Killian’s dehiscence is located between the inferior pharyngeal constrictor muscle and the cricopharyngeus muscle.
 Laimer’s triangle is located under the pars fundiformis, where muscle fibers are scattered in a V-shape.
 A so-called Zenker’s diverticulum is found in the posterior pharyngeal wall.